 reflects the salary ceiling is roughly equivalent whether you specialize in one skill or combine both, suggesting the market values either path equally.

-Jobs requiring both Kubernetes and Python pay $224K on average (max), compared to $230K for Kubernetes alone and $222K for Python alone.
-That represents a 1% discount for having both skills.
+Jobs requiring both Kubernetes and Python pay $240K on average (max), compared to $243K for Kubernetes alone and $217K for Python alone.
+That represents a 4% premium for having both skills.

-The most common roles requiring both Kubernetes and Python are: AI/ML Engineer, MLOps Engineer, AI Software Engineer, Prompt Engineer.
-These positions typically involve building production AI systems that leverage both technologies.
+The most common roles requiring both Kubernetes and Python are: AI/ML Engineer, AI Software Engineer, MLOps Engineer, Data Engineer.
+These positions typically involve building production AI systems that use both technologies.

 Track AI Skill Demand